This section contains lots of info about the best tools to use for sketching – both at home and out on location (urban sketching).

 My Current Urban Sketching Kit

-- A mix of Daniel Smith, Winsor and Newton and Schmincke watercolours in an Art Basics tin.
+- A mix of Daniel Smith, Winsor and Newton and Schmincke watercolours in a metal tin.
 More details here.

 - All the colours in my palette – refer to this series of articles.